 We primarily serve the wholesale inter-dealer market, including many of the world's largest banks that regularly trade in capital markets, brokerage houses, investment firms, hedge funds, and investment banks.
 Customers using our eSpeed branded products also include professional trading firms, futures commission merchants and other professional market participants and financial institutions.
 Our BGCantor Market Data products and services are available through many platforms and are available to a wide variety of capital market participants including banks, investment banks, brokerage firms, asset managers, hedge funds, investment analysts and financial advisors.
 We also license our intellectual property portfolio and Software Solutions to various financial markets participants.
+In the commercial real estate brokerage and management services businesses, our customers include a full range of real estate owners, tenants, investors and lenders in the markets we serve.

-For the year ended December 31, 2010, our top 10 customers, collectively, accounted for approximately 41.8% of our total revenue on a consolidated basis and our largest customer accounted for approximately 5.7% of our total revenue on a consolidated basis.
+For the year ended December 31, 2011, our top 10 customers, collectively, accounted for approximately 40.3% of our total revenue on a consolidated basis and our largest customer accounted for approximately 5.1% of our total revenue on a consolidated basis.